-FIGURE 1.2: The AutoCAD Graphics window
+FIGURE 1.2: The AutoCAD Graphics window using two workspaces: AutoCAD Classic (a), and 3D Modeling (b)

 N O T E If the New Features Workshop window appears when you start up AutoCAD, click the second or third radio button in the window, and then click OK to remove it.
-You can always access it on the Help menu.
+You can always access the Workshop on the Help menu.